 Data is critical to how a company works and performs.
 Businesses need to make sense of data and discover meaning in the noise generated by the many systems and technologies.
-Data takes the center role in this regard.
+Data plays a central role in this regard.
 Data is meaningless on its own; businesses require a strong strategy, governance, and data management model to use all types of data for practical and efficient usage across supply chains, employee networks, customer and partner ecosystems, and much more.
 In this post, we’ll go over everything you need to know about data management as well as some best practices for dealing with it.

 What is Data Management?